 Interesting Tidbits About Hibiscus Flowers

-- The hibiscus is a nyctinastic plant.
-This means that it closes its leaflets at night to protect the plant against cold and then opens them again in daylight.
+- The Hibiscus is a nyctinastic plant.
+This means that it closes its leaves at night to protect the plant against cold and then opens them again in daylight.

-- As well as being a popular ornamental and cultural plant, the hibiscus has an important ecological role too.
+- As well as being a popular ornamental and cultural plant, the Hibiscus plays an important ecological role.
 Butterflies, bees, and hummingbirds are attracted to hibiscus flowers.

 - The dried flowers make a popular red coloured tea, high in vitamin C.

-- Hibiscus tea has many health benefits, from treating high blood pressure, high cholesterol, anxiety, digestive and inflammatory problems.
+- Hibiscus tea has many health benefits, including treating high blood pressure, high cholesterol, anxiety, and digestive and inflammatory problems.

 - Hibiscus cannabinus is a variety used to make paper.